stringparser/gulp-runtime/README.md

 ### whats in
 - REPL standard shell behavior (Ctrl+L, Ctrl+C, history, command and path completion).
 - Custom commands definition and flow control.
-- Run gulp locally and/or directly from a `gulpfile`.
+- Run gulp directly from a `gulpfile`.
 - Log task code directly on the terminal (yep, I'm  that lazy).

 ### install